nationbuilder/api_docs/doc/people_api.md

 * `author` -  an abbreviated person resource representing the person who created this person’s record
 * `auto_import_id` - the ID given to a signup when a person is auto imported
 * `availability` - date and time this person is available (such as for volunteer shifts)
+* `ballots` - an array of ballot resources representing votes in elections
 * `banned_at` - the time and date this person was banned
 * `billing_address` - an address resource representing this person’s billing address
 * `bio` - the bio information that this person provided on their public profile via the “short bio” field